chen1649chenli/ChinaBistro/README.md

 ![Product Name Screen Shot](./ChinaBistro.png)

-Welcome to China Bristro.
+Welcome to China Bistro.
 This is a React-Redux powered single-page web applcaiton.
 I leveraged Reactstrap for Bootstrap 4-based responsive UI design, and various aspects of React components for page layout.
 I used React router for page navigation, and the Flux architecture and Redux for state management.
 Fetch library and RESTs API were implemented for client-server communication.

 ### Built With
 * [React](https://reactjs.org/)